 Family Start is an early home visiting programme, focused on children and tamariki.
 The programme works with whānau and families to improve a child’s health, learning and relationships.

 About Family Start

 Family Start looks at the child's environment, their family or whānau circumstances, and their safety.

 Participation in the programme is voluntary, and it supports families and whānau who are struggling with challenges or problems that put the health, education and wellbeing of a child at risk.

-In exceptional circumstances, a new referral can be taken for a child of up to two years.
+In exceptional circumstances, a new referral can be taken for a child of up to 2 years.

 Challenges we can help you with